Hometown Health Team

 Jody resides in Simpsonville, SC with her husband Jason and her son, Tillman.
 In her spare time she is a volunteer with Donate Life SC and occasionally speaks on behalf of the American Heart Association.
 She is an active member of her church and participates in many community projects with her Sunday School class.

 Susannah joined Hometown in April 2013 as Customer Relations Coordinator for the Florida Division.
 A native of Tifton, Georgia, she attended Abraham Baldwin College and continued to Brenau Women’s College in Gainesville, Georgia.
 Serving in a critical access hospital for 8 years, Susannah has diverse healthcare experience in materials management, marketing and community relations.
-Susannah and her husband, Jake, currently reside in Lake Placid, Florida.
+Susannah and her husband, Jake, currently reside in Sebring, Florida.